polterguy/hyper-core/README.md

 xhr.send(body);
 ```

-The above will update the `name` value for your `camphora.customers` database item with the id of 5,
+The above will update the `name` value for your `database.table` database item having the id of 5,
 and set its new value to _"John Doe"_.

 ### Delete operation

 The `delete` operation requires you to use a `DELETE` HTTP method.
 It requires a single query parameter,
 declaring which column and value you wish to use as your `where` clause in your final SQL.
 To delete an item
-in our above `camphora.customers` database, having the id of 5 for instance, could be accomplished with the following
+in our above `database.table` database, having the id of 5 for instance, could be accomplished with the following
 code, assuming you're in JavaScript land.

 ```
 var xhr = new XMLHttpRequest();
-xhr.open('DELETE', '/hyper-core/mysql/camphora/customers/delete?id=5', true);
+xhr.open('DELETE', '/hyper-core/mysql/database/table/delete?id=5', true);
 xhr.onreadystatechange = function() {
   if (xhr.readyState === 4) {
     eval("window.res = " + xhr.responseText);